connexcs/docs/reporting-problems.md

 ### Problems with Calls

-If you are experiencing problems with call flow, the most important thing to provide  is callid's.
+If you are experiencing problems with call flow, the most important thing to provide are callids.
 The Call-ID can be found by going to the logging section, clicking on a call, then copying the ID which appears on the right of panel.

 ### Clear and Concise